Prepare for Market Panic!

 Jim Rickards of Tangent Capital says you have to distinguish between the bonds, banks and the euro.
 He said recently in an interview on King World News, �The bonds are definitely going to crash and burn.
 The bonds are toast. . . .
 The banks own the bonds, and if the bonds are toast, the banks are toast. . . .
 But that doesn�t mean the currency is toast.� (Click here for the complete King World News interview with Mr. Rickards.)
 Rickards expects the euro currency will survive, but many banks will not.

 Reggie Middleton of Boombustblog.com says the reason for the coming bank failures is simple�high debt loads.
 Middleton says many European banks have 40 to 1 leverage.
 He recently explained how dangerous this was by saying, �I take a dollar and I borrow $39, and I go out and buy something with it.
 All you need is a 2% move to totally wipe you out�100%.
 And we all know a lot of sovereign bonds have moved a whole lot more than 2%.� (Click here to see more of Middleton on the Boombustblog.com.)
 Middleton is expecting more European bank runs as the crisis picks up speed.

 China, Russia quit dollar

+I am surprised the dollar did not drop on this news.
 This could spell the beginning of the end for the Dollar as reserve status.